Help Your Employees Travel Safely This Holiday Season

 Many offices are now reopened with new safety protocols in place.
 These might include hand-sanitizing stations, socially distant desk layouts, and staggered lunch breaks.
 You might also have a hybrid team, with members alternating between working from home and logging on at the office.

 - Educate and inform: There are many conflicting news sources out there, which has led to a great deal of public confusion.
 You can help by acting as a reliable point of contact for your team.
-Offer them verified, factual information on things like quarantine rules and the process for arranging a Covid-19 test.
+Offer them verified, factual information.

 - Be flexible with suspected cases: Employees often come to work when they’re ill, either because they feel they have a duty to show up or because they don’t have paid sick leave.
 This kind of presenteeism can be lethal during a pandemic.
 Remote working policies, combined with paid time off for suspected Covid-19, can help keep people at home when they’re ill.

 - Support vulnerable staff members: While some people have Covid fatigue, others are still very frightened.
-Older adults and the immunocompromised are still at serious risk, and employers have a duty to keep them safe.
 If you can’t offer a remote working alternative, make sure your vulnerable workers have total support in the workplace.